How much is your case worth?Get a free case evaluation

 Every Vehicle Model and Type Has Certain Premium Rate

 You will not get the rating system from your insurer; you may not even find it anywhere at all.
 The best thing you can do when you want to purchase a new auto is to ask the insurance how much insurance premium you need to pay for a new car that you want to purchase.
-If you keep a good relationship with an independent agent, he/she should be able at least to predict the price based on raw calculation.
+If you keep a good relationship with an independent agent, they should be able at least to predict the price based on raw calculation.

-Filing Claim Increases Your Premium
+Filing a Claim Increases Your Premium

 People are always interested to see insurance companies reduce the premium fee to attract potential customers.
 It is indeed one of the best things customers get from the competition in the market, but your insurer can increase the price right away after you file your first claim.
 The industry standard is to increase premium fee up to 40% of the base rate after a first-at-fault accident.
 With the help of an online car insurance calculator, you get a base rate of $500, your premium increases by $200.
 Some companies have different rules, but there is always a big chance your premium will go up after the first-at-fault claim.
 Some insurers offer “first-accident forgiveness,” meaning your first actual claim will not affect the premium at all, but the variable and requirement for eligibility can be different from company to company.
 You should ask your insurer if such discount is available and how to qualify for it.